ianprime0509/temperament/README.md

 [GitHub](https://github.com/ianprime0509/temperament/releases).
 Each item in the schema is annotated with a `description` key that explains its purpose.

-Some samples are included under `src/temperaments`.
+Some samples are included under `temperaments`.

 ### Basic usage